theobald-software/kb.theobald-software.github.io/content/_xtract-is/deltaq-troubleshooting-guide.md

 **SSIS _Project Connection Manager_ vs. _Package Connection Manager_ with parallel DeltaQ extractions**

 When running DeltaQ extractions within one SSIS package in parallel, we recommend using a package connection manager for each DeltaQ component.
-A single project connection manager may work, as well, but we've been seeing extraction errors, that could be attributed to the usage of parallel DeltaQ extractions using a project connection manager.
+A single project connection manager may work, as well.
+However, with short interval scheduling and heavy paralellism, dedicated package connection managers will add to extraction stability.